You may wish to see an introductory page to this section first.

 During the Third Punic War Thuburbo sided with Carthage and the town was punished by the Romans who imposed a hefty yearly payment as a sign of submission.
 In 27 BC Emperor Augustus settled some of his veterans in the environs of the town.
 This led to the creation of two communities; one of peregrini (native freemen) who lived in the civitas (town) of Thuburbo and one of descendants of the veterans who had Roman citizenship and who lived in the pagus, a Roman word indicating a rural district.

 The two communities had different laws and local authorities, but over time these distinctions faded away.
-Emperor Hadrian visited Africa and he granted the status of municipium to the civitas of Thuburbo, thus giving more rights to its citizens.
-In 166 the inhabitants of both civitas and pagus erected a temple in the Forum which was dedicated to Jupiter, Juno and Minerva, the three deities who were worshipped in a great temple on the Capitolium hill in Rome.
+Emperor Hadrian visited Africa in 128 and he granted the status of municipium to the civitas of Thuburbo, thus giving more rights to its citizens.
+In 166 the inhabitants of both civitas and pagus erected a temple in the Forum which was dedicated to Jupiter, Juno and Minerva, the three deities which were worshipped on the Capitoline hill of Rome.
 Public announcements were made from the high podium of the temple.

 Rear view of the Capitolium